-If your tween (9-12) or teen (13-18) is having a hard time with… well life, Marissa is here for your family!
-Marissa loves to work with tweens, teens, and families to help manage sticky situations like anxiety or depression, help with navigating relationships, managing stress, understand big life changes, and much more.
+If you’re a teen or young adult who is having a hard time with… well life, Marissa Caton (previously Wilson) is here for you!
+Marissa loves to work with tweens, teens, and young adults to help manage sticky situations like anxiety or depression, help with navigating relationships, managing stress, understanding big life changes, and much more.

-Marissa loves working with teens because she always gets to know the latest text abbreviation… but really because she believes that this is a pivotal point in self-development and thinks it’s an awesome time to learn more about yourself.
-As an added bonus, she like totally GETS Snapchat and Instagram, and speaks fluently in “Tween.”
+Marissa loves working with teens and young adults because she knows that this is such a pivotal point in self-development and thinks it’s an awesome time to get to know more about yourself!

 PS – although she’ll never admit it to you, she’s the kindest human being on. the. planet.
 Spend ten minutes with her, and you’ll feel like you just met an old friend.